-As shown in FIG. 3, the image detection device of the second illustrative embodiment utilizes a face-lit light input 65 able. coupling technique.
+As shown in FIG. 3, the image detection device of the second illustrative embodiment utilizes a face-lit light input coupling technique.
 Typically, this technique requires that the light transmitting substrate 21 be slightly longer along its longitudinal extent.
 As shown, light emitted from light source 20 and conditioned by optional light conditioning optics first passes through substrate 21 and impinges on reflection-type hologram 22 embodying a slanted light diffractive grating.
-This volume hologram 22 is laminated or otherwise attached to substrate 21 and has an index of refraction that closely matches that of substrate 21 as noted above.
-If desired, hologram 22 may contain a mirrored backing to enhance the amount of light which travels into substrate 21, or an absorptive backing to minimize stray light, or no backing at all.
+This volume hologram 22 is laminated or otherwise attached to substrate 21 and is an index of refraction that closely matches that of substrate 21 as noted above.
+If desired, hologram 22 may contain a mirrored backing to enhance the amount of light which travels into substrate 21, or an absorptive backing to minimize stray

-As shown in FIG. 3, light is diffracted by volume hologram 22 (i.e. input light coupling element) at an angle greater than the critical angle for the substrate 21 and travels within substrate 21 to directly strike the slanted light diffractive grating prerecorded in reflection-type volume hologram 23, as described in the first illustrative embodiment.
-First order diffracted light 25 produced by hologram 23 passes through light transmitting substrate 21 along optical axis 99 to produce aforementioned glare field which is illuminating region of the light transmitting substrate.
-The fingerprint image produced from finger 24 passes through substrate 21, through hologram 23 and to image detection system 28, which comprises an objective lens 26 and an of FIG. 3, light used to illuminate volume hologram 23, does not undergo total internal reflection within the substrate 21 before illuminating volume hologram 23.
+As shown in FIG. 3, light is diffracted by volume hologram 22 (i.e. input light coupling element) at an angle greater than the critical angle for the substrate 21 and travels within substrate 21 to directly strike the slanted light difgram 23, as described in the first illustrative embodiment.
+First order diffracted light 25 produced by hologram 23 passes through light transmitting substrate 21 along optical axis 99 to produce aforementioned glare field which is interrupted by the ridges of finger 24 placed on the object illuminating region of the light transmitting substrate.
+The fingerprint image produced from finger 24 passes through substrate 21, through hologram 23 and to image detection system 28, which comprises an objective lens 26 and an electronic image detector 27.
+In the illustrative embodiment of FIG. 3, light used to illuminate volume hologram 23, does not undergo total internal reflection within the substrate 21 before illuminating volume hologram 23.

-In FIG. 4, a third illustrative embodiment of the image detection device of the present invention is shown.
+In FIG. 4, a third illustrative embodiment of the image for the particular fringe slant of the hologram).
+Also, since 35 detection device of the present invention is shown.
 Unlike the second embodiment, the third illustrative embodiment utilizes the principles of total internal reflection to deliver the light beam to the object to be illuminated.
-Such light guiding techniques are disclosed in U.S. Pat.
-No. 5,295,208 beam may be reshaped with lenses, such as a combination of 35 to Caulfield, et al, incorporated herein by reference.
+Such light guiding technique are disclosed in U.S. Pat.
+No. 5,295,208 to Caulfield, et al, incorporated herein by reference.
 As shown in FIG. 4, light produced from light source 10 and conditioned by light conditioning optics impinges upon the slanted light diffracted grating embodied in transmissiontype hologram 11 which is laminated or otherwise attached to light transmitting substrate 12.
 This incident light is diffracted into substrate 12 at an angle greater than the critical angle for substrate 12.
-Consequently, the light bounces off the opposing surface by total internal reflection within substrate 12 and travels within substrate 12 to strike a slanted fringe light diffractive grating embodied within reflection-type hologram 13.
+Consequently, the light bounces off the opposing surface by total internal reflection within substrate 12 and travels within substrate 12 to strike trast.
+These properties can be achieved by satisfying the 50 a slanted fringe light diffractive grating embodied within reflection-type hologram 13.
 The light falling at the correct angles on volume hologram 13 is diffracted thereby and travels through substrate 12 to form beam 15 whose reflection produces an glare field.
-The glare field is interrupted by 50 finger 14 placed on the illuminating region of the light transmitting substrate 12.
+The glare field is interrupted by finger 14 placed on the illuminating region of the light transmitting substrate 12.
 The fingerprint image produced from finger 14 passes through substrate 12 and through volume hologram 13 and is collected by an image detection system 18 comprising a lens 16 or other means (e.g. microchannel plate or micro-lens array) transfers the fingerprint image to the image detection plane of an image detector 17.